Course Schedule | JRN275 home page

 Wed/Thu., March 1/2

 WEEK 7.
-Privacy, Surreptitious Reporting & MIDTERM.
+Privacy, Surreptitious Reporting, Using polls and studies & MIDTERM.

 Mon/Tue., March 6/7